Dragonstb/ScribeVTTRPG/Docs/Architecture/01_introduction.md

 ## Accessibility

-We seek for the WCAG 2.2 level AA recommendations by the W3C, as RPG fun is for everyone:
+We seek for the WCAG 2.2 level AA recommendations by the W3C, as RPG-fun is for everyone:
 [WCAG 2.2 standard](https://www.w3.org/TR/WCAG22/)

 # Stakeholder